 Books Create Killer Coffee Tables

-The coffee table is essentially the centerpiece of a living room, so how it is styled can make or break a design.
-Adding a selection of beautiful, artistic books as a coffee table arrangement will not only enhance a look, but it will also give guests something interesting to thumb through and discuss.
+The coffee table is essentially the centerpiece of a living room.
+Styling here can make or break a design.
+Add a beautiful, artistic book collection as a coffee table arrangement.
+It will not only enhance a look, but it will also give guests something interesting to thumb through and discuss.

 Books are a Striking Alternative to a Traditional Side Table

 Stacks of books need not stand alone.
-In fact, small stacks of hearty books are beautiful and highly interesting alternatives to a living room or bedroom side table.
-And if one worries that their stack might topple over, there are plenty of inexpensive clasps that can be used to ensure the stacks remain in place.
+In fact, small hearty stacks are beautiful and highly interesting alternatives to a living room or bedroom side table.
+Do not worry that the stack might topple over.
+There are plenty of inexpensive clasps that can be used to ensure the stacks remain in place.

-No matter how books are displayed throughout the home, their mere presence never fails to infuse a space with a sense of warmth, comfort, and sophistication.
+In the end, it does not matter how books are displayed throughout the home.
+Their mere presence never fails to infuse a space with a sense of warmth, comfort, and sophistication.